datacorner/blueprism-deskew-skill/README.md

 * pdf2image ( pip install pdf2image | https://pypi.org/project/pdf2image/)

 Note: Be careful as this last library uses another tier tool (poppler).
 Just follow the instructions here to install this in your environment : https://pypi.org/project/pdf2image/

-Note: a windows command file (install_python_packages.cmd) regroups all these libraries installation directives.
+Note (2): a windows command file (install_python_packages.cmd) regroups all these libraries installation directives.

 One all these packages have been sucessfully installed you can start by copying the files (into the Github directory) locally: ie. into a Blue Prism Windows server folder.
 Now, open the **runWsImageUtils.bat** file :